BinLiang-NLP/InterGCN-ABSA/README.md

 ## Credits

-* Code of this repository heavily relies on [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch).
+* Code of this repository heavily relies on [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch), here, I would like to express my gratitude to the authors of the [ABSA-PyTorch](https://github.com/songyouwei/ABSA-PyTorch) repository.